AmineAitLaamim/smart-irrigation-mlops/docs/SENSOR_SIMULATOR.md

 }
 ```

+## Batch Data Generation (`make fast-forward`)

+The simulator includes a utility for high-speed data generation, primarily used for load testing and populating dashboards.

+### How it works:
+- **Instant Population**: It generates and ingests 12 hours of data in a few seconds, making it ideal for setting up a fresh environment with visible trends.
+- **Smart Irrigation Simulation**: To keep the data realistic, it monitors moisture levels during generation.
+If they get too low, it simulates an irrigation event, causing the moisture to rise again.
+This prevents the data from just flatlining at zero.
+- **Future Projection**: By default, it generates data for the *next* 12 hours.
+This is used to test how the system handles future-dated readings and to see how well the models predict upcoming soil states.
+- **Consistent Timeline**: It ensures all sensors generate data at the same time intervals, providing a synchronized view of the entire farm.

 ## Running the Simulator
 The simulator is packaged as part of the data stack and is managed via Docker Compose:
 ```bash